Pythagorean Tree

 • Selected Data: instances selected from the tree

 Pythagorean Trees are plane fractals that can be used to depict general tree hierarchies as presented in an article by Fabian Beck and co-authors.
-In our case, they are used for visualizing and exploring tree models, such as Tree.
+Pythagorean Tree is an alternative to the Tree Viewer, both of which are used for visualizing the Tree model.
+While Tree Viewer is easier to interpret, Pythagorean trees are more compact.

 1. Information on the input tree model.